ethanedson/OPTIC/README.md

 3. Open the Extension to connect your webcam
 4. Use the lower dropdown, slider, and toggles to change camera settings
 5. Navigate through templates using the top dropdown and use the Save button to save custom configuration settings after changing webcam settings
-6. Change template names in the Settings window to cusomize user experience
+6. Change template names in the Settings window to customize user experience

 ## Compatibility